hitoshi-watase/sercrod/docs/reference/directives/innerHTML.md

 - `*print` and `*textContent` run before `*innerHTML`.
   - If they match, they set `textContent`, append the element to the parent, and return; no later output directive runs.
 - If none of the earlier output directives return, `*innerHTML` is evaluated.
-- After `*innerHTML`, Nablla continues with attribute bindings, style bindings, and finally recursive child rendering from the original template node.
+- After `*innerHTML`, Sercrod continues with attribute bindings, style bindings, and finally recursive child rendering from the original template node.

 Important consequence:

-- The HTML string inserted by `*innerHTML` is not traversed by Nablla’s renderer.
+- The HTML string inserted by `*innerHTML` is not traversed by Sercrod’s renderer.
-  - Nablla still walks `node.childNodes` from the template, not the newly inserted HTML string.
+  - Sercrod still walks `node.childNodes` from the template, not the newly inserted HTML string.
-  - Any Nablla directives that appear inside the inserted HTML string are not compiled or bound by Nablla.
+  - Any Sercrod directives that appear inside the inserted HTML string are not compiled or bound by Sercrod.

 #### Execution model